lexasss/ctt/README.md

 ## Installation

 The application is distributed in a portable setup and does not require installation.
-Simply extract the downloaded archive and launch `ctt.exe`.
+Simply extract the downloaded [archive](https://github.com/lexasss/ctt/releases) and launch `ctt.exe`.

 On the first run, the application may complain about MS .NET Runtime 8.0 missing in the system.
-Install the [binaries](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-8.0.10-windows-x64-installer) before trying again.
+Install the [.NET binaries](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-8.0.10-windows-x64-installer) before trying again.

 ## Usage

 A list of shortcuts is shown on the screen.
-The these shortcuts to select the lambda or restart the task.
+Use these shortcuts to select the difficulty level (lambda) or start/stop the control task.

-A log file in a form "ctt-{timestamp}.txt" is created in a user home folder (adjustable) after the application is closed.
+Each control task session creates a log file of a form `ctt-{timestamp}.txt` in a user home folder (adjustable).
-Log files constain four values on each line: time, lambda, line offset, and user input.
+Log files contain four values on each line: `time`, `lambda`, `line offset`, and `user input`.

 ## Supported devices:

 - Joysticks
+- Mice